AI For No-Water Calls

 More urgent water loss calls captured

-No-water, low pressure, shutoff, service line, tenant, and business opening callers get an immediate plumbing-specific answer instead of blank voicemail.
+No-water, low-pressure, shutoff, service-line, tenant, business-opening, and after-hours callers get an immediate plumbing-specific answer instead of voicemail with no context.

 Cleaner callbacks for scarce staff